Arjun-93/Arjun-93/README.md

 <!-- - 🔭 I’m currently working as an intern at oasis infobyte -->
 - 💫 About Me:

-- 🔭 Final year student at IIIT Delhi
+- 🔭 Graduated student from IIIT Delhi

-- 🌱 I’m currently learning "Deep Learning Neural Networks
+- 🌱 I’m currently working as Software Trainee Engineer @Digilytics.Ai

-- 📫 How to reach me arjun20178@iiitd.ac.in
+- 📫 How to reach me arjunmehra0000@gmail.com

-- 💬 Ask me about Machine Learning
+- 💬 Ask me about Machine Learning and Software development

 - 👨‍💻 All of my projects are available on my GitHub